-So we meet again.
 We have been talking about this dining room so much I feel like I should make you dinner.
-Updating this room has been interrupted by a Disney vacation, central air conditioning installation and baseball season.
+Updating this room has been interrupted by a Disney vacation (ok I can’t complain about that), central air conditioning installation and baseball season.
 Couple all that with a need to declutter the attic due to said AC install and you have a very slow moving project.
-But it is calming down around here and I wanted to show you how I gave a facelift to our window moulding (moulding, molding? what’s your preference?).
-They have yet to be painted, along with all my shiplap inspired boards that I hung way back when, but I wanted to show you the progress on my farmhouse window trim.
+But it is calming down around here and I wanted to show you how I gave a facelift to our window moulding.
+They have yet to be painted, along with all my shiplap inspired boards that I hung way back when, but I wanted to show you the progress on my DIY farmhouse window trim.

 My friend, Donna at Funky Junk Interiors was the inspiration on this project.
 I have long admired her bathroom window and I knew I wanted something like it for my dining room.
 So I read her post about how she put hers together and off I went to get my supplies.

-Here is how they all get applied to the window.
+Here is how all those different sized boards will be applied to the window.

 Let’s take one step back, it wouldn’t be a makeover if I didn’t show you where I started.

-The cuts on this window just didn’t make sense to me and they didn’t even match the other window in the room.
+The cuts on this window didn’t make sense to me.
+They didn’t even match the other window in the room.
 The only reason I didn’t do something sooner is because I have always had curtains in the dining room so it was a bit of “out of sight, out of mind.”

-Side note, someone could have told me that these shiny curtains didn’t fit in at all in my house, not too sure what I was thinking….but whatever!
+Side note, someone could have told me that these shiny curtains didn’t make any sense at all in my house.
+I’m not too sure what I was thinking.

 Anyway, let’s get on with it.

 1. The first thing you have to do is take off the moulding you are replacing.
 I only had to remove the top piece of my large window because the rest was fine.
 The small window had to go completely.

 2. While you have the moulding off it would be a good time to grab some spray foam insulation and fill in any gaps between the window and the drywall.
 Wait for it to fully expand and dry and then cut any that may have expanded beyond the drywall.